Adwaitbytes/mantle-nexus/README.md

 ## 🎯 Overview

 MERIDIAN is a category-defining protocol that brings institutional-grade real-world asset (RWA) tokenization, trading, and yield optimization to the Mantle ecosystem.
-Built specifically for the **Mantle Global Hackathon 2025**, MERIDIAN demonstrates the future of compliant, yield-bearing assets on-chain.
+Built specifically for the **Mantle Global Hackathon 2025**, MERIDIAN demonstrates the future of compliant, yield-bearing assets on-chain

 ### Why MERIDIAN?